tianocore/edk2-pytool-library/edk2toollib/uefi/edk2/build_objects/readme.md

 Build objects are for anyone dealing with complex and large projects.
 In projects, more and more DSC's are taking advantage of the !include functionality.
 However, there are a few problems with that fact.
 1. DSC's are fragile
 2. Includes have no idea what is already in your file.
 An include might expect you to be in a defines section.
-You have no way to know this.
+You have no way to know this from the main DSC file.
 3.

 ## Why were they made?